tin6150/inet-dev-class/ansible/README.rst

 Did someone say Salt??
 Never mind, it has the partner in crime.

+Ansible pitfalls
+****************

+Be careful with these...

+* handlers are executed at the end, after all tasks are done.
+   - this means when there are multiple roles, and each have their handlers, they are all executed after tasks/* of all roles are done.
+	 Which means later roles can NOT depend on previous role handlers having been completed with their actions.
+	 It also means potential side effects (or malicious?) tasks/* from other role will affect the state when the handler get executed.

 Other example of crazy syntax in Ansible YAML
 *********************************************